woodlyer/gostExample/ReadMe.md

 The second line is for gost client, running on your PC.

 Suppose you are running SS(shadowsocks) or v2ray on 8388, on the client side, the gost tunnel works on 127.0.0.1:8083 links to SS or V2ray on your server.
 You should modified the server_ip to your own domain name or ip address.
 Gost supports many protocol.
 Such as quic, kcp, wss, tls etc. You may change the protocal to the one you need.

-- kcp tunnel (I recommend you use kcp to speed up and secure)
+- kcp tunnel
+I recommend you use kcp to speed up and secure.
 kcp protocal is based on udp.
 kcp can speed up your connection and keep your connection secure.